halbgut/meteor-altboiler/README.md

 #### `altboiler(options)`

 **options** - `Object`:
-An object containing configuration for `altboilder`.
+An object containing the configuration for `altboilder`.
   * **action** - `HTMLString` | `TemplateName` | `HTMLReturningFunction`, *true*: This is what will be served to all routes before meteor.
   * **onLoad** - `FunctionName`: The name of a function defined in side the `action`.
-The function is asyncronous.
+The function is asynchronous.
 So it's passed a callback that you have to call inside it.

 This package exports a variable `altboilder`.
 It's the function that installs the `connect` handler.